LoeweGuckmal/MonopolyAI/README.md

    - python singleAction.py

 Notes
-- The included training/ subfolders contain example checkpoints for quick experiments.
+- The included training/ subfolders contain example checkpoints.
 - Ray may try to use a GPU if available; adjust config in singleAction.py or train.py as needed.